splunk/splunk-sdk-csharp-pcl/README.md

   To run the unit tests, install an [xUnit](https://github.com/xunit/xunit) runner.
 If you use resharper, install its [xUnit.net Test Support](https://resharper-plugins.jetbrains.com/packages/xunitcontrib/1.6.2).
 Otherwise, install the [xUnit.net runner for Visual Studio 2012 and 2013](http://visualstudiogallery.msdn.microsoft.com/463c5987-f82b-46c8-a97e-b1cde42b9099).

 *  Xamarin Studio/Mono Develop
-  The Splunk SDK for C# support development in Xamarin Studio and Mono Develop.
+  The Splunk Enterprise SDK for C# support development in Xamarin Studio and Mono Develop.
 You will need to set the __MonoCS__ compilation constant in the project settings for Splunk.Client.csproj and Splunk.ModularInputs.csproj.

   To run the unit tests, download the latest release of [xUnit](https://github.com/xunit/xunit/releases) and run it using the command-line tools or GUI runner.

-### Splunk SDK for C#
+### Splunk Enterprise SDK for C#

 #### MyGet feed